The Devil Wears Prada

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Montage of glamorous fashion industry women preparing for work contrasted with Andy Sachs, a plainly dressed Northwestern journalism graduate, getting ready in her modest apartment.
 She represents authenticity over artifice..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Miranda unexpectedly hires Andy as her second assistant despite Andy's complete lack of fashion knowledge or interest.
 Andy gets the job that a million girls would kill for, disrupting her planned path to serious journalism..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 53 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Andy is chosen to go to Paris Fashion Week instead of Emily (who has dreamed of this).
+Structural examination shows that this crucial beat False victory: Andy is chosen to go to Paris Fashion Week instead of Emily (who has dreamed of this).
 Miranda praises her, saying Andy reminds her of herself.
 Andy has fully arrived in the fashion world but at the cost of betraying Emily., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 87 minutes initiates the final act resolution at 80% of the runtime.
 Andy walks away.
 She throws her phone into a Paris fountain and leaves Miranda at the curb.
 She chooses her authentic self over success, synthesizing her experience: she can be competent and ambitious without losing her soul., demonstrating the transformation achieved throughout the journey.